Republic of Malta

 The president also nominally appoints, upon recommendation of the prime minister, the individual ministers to head each of the government departments.
 The cabinet is selected from among the members of the House of Representatives, the number of which may vary between 65 and 69 members elected on the basis of proportional representation.
 The Constitution provides for general elections to be held at least every five years.
 Candidates are elected by the Single Transferable Vote system, where the surplus votes of an elected candidate are transferred to the candidate receiving the second preference votes.
 The process of vote transfers continues until all five candidates for a district are elected.

 Malta's judiciary is independent.
-The chief justice and 18 judges, one of whom is currently serving in an international court, are appointed by the president on the advice of the prime minister after consultation with the leader of the opposition.
+The chief justice and seventeen judges, two of whom are currently serving in international courts, are appointed by the president on the advice of the prime minister after consultation with the leader of the opposition.
 Their mandatory retirement age is 65.
 The highest court, the Constitutional Court, hears appeals in cases involving violations of human rights, interpretation of the constitution, and invalidity of laws.
 It also has jurisdiction in cases concerning disputed parliamentary elections and electoral corrupt practices.
 There is a civil court, a family court, and a criminal court.
 In the latter, the presiding judge sits with a jury of nine.
 The court of appeal hears appeals from decisions of the civil court and of various boards and tribunals, including the Industrial, Small Claims, and Consumers' Tribunal.
 The court of criminal appeal hears appeals from judgments of conviction by the criminal court.
 There are also inferior courts presided over by a magistrate.

 Principal Government Officials